Here are the best things to do in Kota Kinabalu, an up-and-coming short getaway filled with food and adventure.

 For a hearty, value-for-money lunch — head to Yee Fung Laksa!
 This family business is located along Gaya Street and has been serving yummy curry laksa since 1984.

 We got the regular laksa (RM10) and the yee fung laksa king (RM20).
-The regular portion actually had a decent portion of noodles which was filling enough — the main difference between the two options is the size of the prawns.
-Other popular dishes here include claypot chicken rice and ngau chap.
-For drinks we ordered teh tarik and ice lemon tea (RM3.50 each).
+The regular portion actually had a decent amount of noodles which was filling enough — the main difference between the two options is the size of the prawns.

-Cost: From RM10/bowl (~S$2.80) — cash only
+Cost: From RM10/bowl (~S3, cash only)

-Opening hours: 6:30AM – 5PM (Thu – Mon), Closed on Tue – Wed
+Opening hours: 6:30AM – 5PM (Thu – Mon), closed on Tue – Wed

 How to get there: 4min walk from Atkinson Clock Tower (Google Maps)